PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 Implementations SHOULD use a secure communication channel to transfer these resources to the PayID server.

 ## Basic Operations
-  Following are the basic operations performed by the verifiable PayID client and PayID server to retrieve `PaymentInformation` resource corresponding to PayID.
+  Following are the basic operations performed by a Self-Sovereign Verifiable PayID client and server to retrieve `PaymentInformation` resource corresponding to a PayID.

 ### PayID Client Requesting the PaymentInformation Resource
-  When requesting the `PaymentInformation` resource, a verifiable PayID client MAY use the same HTTP `GET` method as in [PAYID-PROTOCOL][] to the PayID URL without any query parameters and body.
+  When requesting the `PaymentInformation` resource, a Self-Sovereign Verifiable PayID client MAY use the same HTTP `GET` method as in [PAYID-PROTOCOL][] to the PayID URL without any query parameters and body.

   The PayID client MUST query the PayID server using HTTPS only.
 [RFC2818][] defines how HTTPS verifies the PayID server's identity.
 If the HTTPS connection cannot be established for any reason, then the PayID client MUST accept that the PayID request has failed and MUST NOT attempt to reissue the PayID request using HTTP over a non-secure connection.

 ### PayID Server Responding to the PaymentInformation Resource Request
-  Upon receiving a `GET` request for a payment accounts(s) information resource or a `PaymentInformation` resource, a PayID server that supports Verifiable PayID protocol returns the `PaymentInformation` resource for the `payment-network` and `environment` requested by the PayID client in the request `Accept` header field, along with other required and/or optional metadata.
+  Upon receiving a `GET` request for a payment accounts(s) information resource or a `PaymentInformation` resource, a PayID server that supports Self-Sovereign Verifiable PayID protocol returns the `PaymentInformation` resource for the `payment-network` and `environment` requested by the PayID client in the request `Accept` header field, along with other required and/or optional metadata.

-  However, if the PayID server does not support the Verifiable PayID protocol, the PayID server sends back a response as described in [PAYID-PROTOCOL][].
+  However, if the PayID server does not support the Self-Sovereign Verifiable PayID protocol, the PayID server sends back a response as described in [PAYID-PROTOCOL][].

   If the PayID server does not contain the payment accounts(s) information resource or a `PaymentInformation` resource resource corresponding to the request, the PayID server MUST respond with an appropriate error message.

 ### Parsing the PaymentInformation Response
    The PayID client MUST conform to the verification of JWS as specified in [RFC7515][].

-# Example Use of the Verifiable PayID Protocol
+# Example Use of the Self-Sovereign Verifiable PayID Protocol
   This section shows sample use of this extension of Basic PayID protocol in a hypothetical scenario.

 ## Verifiable PayID Protocol by a Non-Custodial Wallet as PayID Server